If you want to leave your workplace pension scheme

 When you don’t rejoin automatically

-You won’t be automatically re-enrolled if you no longer qualify for the scheme.
+You will not be automatically re-enrolled if you no longer qualify for the scheme.

-Your employer doesn’t have to automatically re-enrol you if you chose to leave the scheme in the 12 months before the date you would have been re-enrolled.
+Your employer does not have to automatically re-enrol you if you chose to leave the scheme in the 12 months before the date you would have been re-enrolled.